 The University of Guam is a U.S. Land Grant and Sea Grant institution accredited by the WASC Senior College & University Commission.
-UOG is an equal opportunity provider and employer committed to diversity, equity, and inclusion through island wisdom values of inadahi yan inagofli'e: respect, compassion, and community.
+UOG is an equal opportunity provider and employer committed to diversity, equity, and inclusion through island wisdom values of inadahi yan inagofii'e: respect, compassion, and community.

-To request this publication in alternate forms, please contact the UOG EEO/ADA/ Title IX Office at (671) 735-2971/2244 or email efgogue@triton.uog.edu.
+This publication is available in alternate forms upon request by calling the UOG EEO/ADA/Title IX Office at (671) 735-2971/2244 or email efgogue@triton.uog.edu.